webability/DOMCORE/readme.txt

 To do:
 - more languages
-- more examples
+- more examples temp, lang, datasources, cache
-- patterns: factory, observer, painter, dispatcher, pool, etc.
+- patterns: observer, painter, dispatcher, pool, etc.
+- check SHM object when the class into unserial of the SHM memory does not exists => error ? how to manage ? autoload is NOT catchable when shm_get_mem launch it !

 ----

+Build 103 2012/04/03:
+- Replaced 'while' by 'foreach' in WATemplate
+- Some new comments into WASHM
+- Factory implemented with its examples

 Build 102 2012/03/27:
 - singleton message entry added into languages